genotrance/px/README.md

 The configuration file `px.ini` can be created or updated from the command line using `--save`.
+- Px will save any settings on the command line to `--config=path/px.ini` or to `PX_CONFIG` if specified
+- If not, it will load `px.ini` from the working, user config or Px directory if it exists and update it with any settings provided
+  - If the file is not writable, it will try the next location in order
+  - If no `px.ini` is found or existing ones are not writable, it will default to the user config directory.

 The binary distribution of Px runs in the background once started and can be quit by running `px --quit`.
 When running in the foreground, use `CTRL-C`.